-Because rapid technological changes have taken place in recent years, Board staff recommends that appraisers/auditor-appraisers use a maximum equipment index factor when valuing equipment.
+To account for normal technological change over time, Board staff recommends that appraisers/auditor-appraisers use a maximum equipment index factor when valuing equipment.
 The recommended maximum factor is the factor for an age equal to 125 percent of the estimated average service life.